LucieCartairade/eDNA_MPA_Moorea/README.md

-These R scripts reproduce the figures from the paper:
+These R scripts reproduce the figures presented in the paper:
-Evaluating the effect of MPAs based on eDNA monitoring and visual census comparison DOI
+Evaluating the Effect of Marine Protected Areas (MPAs) Based on eDNA Monitoring and Visual Census Comparison DOI

-Methodological choices and the bioinformatics pipeline are described in:
+The methodological choices and the bioinformatics pipeline are described in:
 Optimizing a novel eDNA-based framework for Reef Fish Biodiversity monitoring using an Autonomous Filtration System and in situ Nanopore Sequencing
 DOI
 https://github.com/LucieCartairade/eDNA_Methodology